 Final Thoughts And Comparison To My Experiences With American Airlines 777-300s

-Surprisingly AA comes out well in this comparison.
+Surprisingly American comes out well in this comparison.
 The seats are identical.
-AA provides a mattress for sleeping while CX does not.
-The taste and quality of food was about the same, although AA’s service was more elaborate than on this late-night flight.
-For me the alcoholic selection is better by virtue of having Johnnie Walker Gold on CX versus the 12 year Glenlivet on AA.
+American provides a mattress for sleeping while CX does not.
+The taste and quality of food was about the same, although American’s service was more elaborate than on this late-night flight.
+For me the alcoholic selection on Cathay is better by virtue of having Johnnie Walker Gold versus the 12 year Glenlivet on AA.
 Others can make their own judgments on the wine and other alcoholic beverages..
 I certainly would have appreciated the Krug champagne served in first class on CX.
 Service on AA can be quite good, but the service on CX is uniformly good and seems to be more genuinely pleasant and considerate.